-The McGovern Center directs and coordinates five required courses at UTHealth—three for the Medical School, one at the Graduate School of Biomedical Sciences, and one at the School of Public Health.
+The McGovern Center directs and coordinates four required courses at UTHealth—three at McGovern Medical School and one at the Graduate School of Biomedical Sciences.

 Compassionate Care Curriculum